 She currently resides in Rochester, NY where you can find her either listening to movie scores, hanging out with friends and family, watching documentaries, and/or catching up on TV shows and films when she's not working on a creative project.

 Courtney Shouse (she/her/hers) is the Outreach Facilitator for Our Voices Project.
 She is committed to interrupting the cycle of racism and dismantling systemic oppression and is focused on working towards achieving a more equitable society through education.
 Courtney is a Steering Committee Member and Educator for Showing up For Racial Justice, Rochester, NY (SURJ ROC), a member of the Indigenous People’s Day Planning Committee, and an active member of Irondequoit High School’s Equity & Diversity Coalition and Eastridge High School’s Diversity & Equity Team.
 She earned her Master's Degree in Human Service Administration and holds a Bachelor's Degree in Sociology and Women's Studies.
 Recently, Courtney earned a Certification in Diversity, Equity, and Inclusion (DEI).
 She works at Excellus, and volunteers as a facilitator for the company's DEI Book Club.
 Born and raised in the city of Rochester, Courtney currently lives in West Irondequoit with her family.
-She enjoys spending time with her teenage sons and husband, indoor cycling, and reading.
+She enjoys spending time with her teenage sons.
 Courtney strongly believes in creating opportunities for cross-racial dialogue and the sharing of real lived experiences to build empathy and connectedness among different groups with an emphasis on uplifting historically marginalized voices.